Want to improve your short story writing skills? This Salman Rushdie Masterclass review explains what you’ll learn and if it’s worth it.

 Rushdie also received a knighthood for his accomplishments in literature on June 16, 2007.
 He said, “I am thrilled and humbled to receive this great honor, and am very grateful that my work has been recognized in this way.”

 A few decades ago, there was no internet, and it would be impossible to learn a skill from someone who’s received a knighthood.
 Now, we can do that with a click of a button.
+You might also find our guide on the best storytelling books helpful.

 Who Is This Masterclass For?